youngsunlee07/FacialExpressionRecognition/README.md

 ```

 ## Models
-#### DACL (ResNet18 + Attention)
+### DACL (ResNet18 + Attention)
 The DACL model is based on ResNet18 with an additional Attention module.
 It is implemented in DACL.ipynb.

+### TransFER (ResNet18+Transformer)
-- TransFER (ResNet18+Transformer): The TransFER model combines ResNet18 and a Transformer Encoder.
+The TransFER model combines ResNet18 and a Transformer Encoder.
 It is implemented in TransFER.ipynb.

+### AlexNet, ResNet50, VGGNet
-- AlexNet, ResNet50, VGGNet: These standard models are adapted for the FER-2013 dataset and are implemented in Alexnet.ipynb, ResNet-50.ipynb, and VGGNet.ipynb, respectively.
+These standard models are adapted for the FER-2013 dataset and are implemented in Alexnet.ipynb, ResNet-50.ipynb, and VGGNet.ipynb, respectively.

 ## Training
 To train a model, open and run the respective Jupyter Notebook file.
 For example, to train the DACL model, open DACL.ipynb.